imclab/P2pCore/readme.md

 ### Protobuf

 P2pCore makes use of Google Protobuf to package peer-to-peer data.
 The [protobuf](blob/master/protobuf) folder contains file [P2pCore.proto](blob/master/protobuf/P2pCore.proto) describing the raw transfer format.
 This file is being used to generate a Java class named [P2pCore.java](blob/master/src/timur/P2pCore.java).
-This Java class will be used at runtime, to encode and decode binary over-the-wire packages.
+This Java class is being used at runtime to encode and decode binary over-the-wire packages.

 ### Bouncy Castle